Research: Digital Platforms, Privacy, Data Regulation, Experimental Designs and Optimization

 Privacy restrictions imposed by browsers such as Safari and Chrome limit the quality of individual-level data used in personalization algorithms.
 This paper investigates the consequences of these privacy restrictions on consumer, seller and platform outcomes using data from Wayfair, a large US-based online retailer.
 Large-scale randomized experiments indicate that personalization increases seller and platform revenue, and leads to better consumer-product matches with 10% lower post-purchase product returns and 2.3% higher repeat purchase probability.
 Privacy restrictions can distort these benefits because they limit platforms' ability to personalize.
 We find that two main policies imposed by Safari and Chrome disproportionately hurt price responsive consumers and small/niche product sellers.
 To address this, we propose and evaluate a probabilistic recognition algorithm that associates devices with user accounts, even without exact user identity.
 Our findings demonstrate that this approach mitigates much of welfare and revenue losses, striking a balance between privacy and personalization.

-Bias-Aware Multi-Objective Optimization for Online Rankings: A Demand-Side Approach to Supply-Side Efficiency (draft available upon request)
+Bias-Aware Multi-Objective Optimization for Online Rankings: A Demand-Side Approach to Supply-Side Efficiency (Under Review)

 Joint with Alibek Korganbekov and Aliya Korganbekova